-1.3 Programme Rationale and Aims
+Programme Rationale and Aims

-The BA (Hons) in Film & Screen Media (validated by The Open University) will equip you with the knowledge and skills to work within the film and screen media industries.
-The award will deliver technical training skills in filmmaking techniques and processes including advancement of individual skill sets.
-There is a strong emphasis on research, academic development and working with increased autonomy.
-You will be able to advance and hone your own specialism, such as directing, producing, post-production and sound design.
+The BA (Hons) in Acting will equip you with the knowledge and skills to work within the acting industry.
+The award will deliver technical training in acting techniques and processes including advancement of individual skill sets.
+You will be able to advance and hone your own specialism, such as musical theatre, puppetry, directing, stage combat and scriptwriting.
 You will be continuously developing these skills in line with your aspirational career trajectory.
-Alongside this, you will be working towards professional briefs to develop your technical and transferable skills, considering your own identity as a filmmaker by preparing you for professional work within the film and screen media industries.
-Throughout the programme you will be able to demonstrate the application of your knowledge and skills through workshop projects, client proposals and briefs, film and research projects.
+Alongside this, you will be working towards professional briefs to develop your technical and transferable skills, considering your own identity as a performer and preparing for professional work within the acting industry.
+Throughout the programme you will be able to demonstrate the application of your knowledge and skills through performances, workshop projects, written proposals and digital products.
 Opportunities will be created for you to relate your experience to relevant theories and concepts and to critically reflect and learn from your practical and workplace experience in a creative context.
-Emphasis is placed upon your developing independence and the furthering of critical thinking skills to help you to become increasingly knowledgeable and reflective about your own academic development and about current practices in the film and screen media industry.
+Emphasis is placed upon your developing independence and the furthering of critical thinking skills to help you to become increasingly knowledgeable and reflective about your own academic development and about current practices in the acting industry.
 You will have the opportunity to demonstrate this development, through a sustained, in depth piece of work which will allow you to demonstrate both your academic and professional capabilities.

 The course provides you with the opportunity to progress your skills and techniques through a series of modules designed to focus your creative practice and provide you will the skills, awareness and confidence to place yourself within a growing creative economy.
 You will focus your individual experience and direct your learning toward your career aspirations and creative niche.
-Specialist skills will be explored at Quarry Hill Campus which are supported by lecturers and technicians who are practicing industry professionals.
+Specialist skills will be explored in facilities both at Quarry Hill Campus and in studio spaces within the New Mabgate Campus, which are supported by lecturers and technicians who are practicing industry professionals.
 In addition to this you will be encouraged to explore and engage with local organisations, practicing individuals and entrepreneurs to gain an understanding of how to function within the creative industries creating a professional portfolio of work and strong network of contacts.